-Planning to apply to business school in 2020 (or beyond)?
-Get started NOW with Personal MBA Coach’s 2020 MBA Kick Start
+Planning to apply to business school in 2021 (or beyond)?
+Get started now with Personal MBA Coach’s 2021 MBA Planning tips.

 Check out week 2 today: Enhancing Your Extracurricular Profile

-1) Quality Over Quantity: No one has the time to work with 10 different organizations.
+No one has the time to work with 10 different organizations.
 Having a laundry list of activities is not going to appeal to admissions committee members.
 Instead, focus your efforts on organizations or areas where you can have a real impact and add value.
-There is no “right” number of activities; this will vary from client to client and depend on the depth of your work.
-However, more often than not, less is more, particularly if you are just getting started now.
+There is no “right” number of activities.
+This will vary from client to client and depend on the depth of your work.
+However, more often than not, less is more – particularly if you are just getting started now.

-2) Focus On Leadership: You have probably heard this time and time again, but it is important enough to repeat.
-Business schools want leaders.
-This is true for all schools, not just HBS.
+You have probably heard this time and time again, but it is important enough to repeat: Business schools want leaders.
+This is true for all MBA programs, not just Harvard Business School.
 While there are countless ways that you can (and should) display leadership throughout your profile, extracurricular activities are one great opportunity to do so.
 Look for an organization where you can step up, or explore options to expand your role at an existing organization.
-Take the time now to do this so that you have clear results to share come essay time.
+Take the time to do this now so that you have clear results to share come essay time.

-3) Activities Should Fit With Your Profile: Successful applications share a consistent and impactful story.
-The reader should instantly see who you are, what has defined you and why you have made specific choices.
+Successful applications share a consistent and impactful story.
+MBA admissions committees should instantly see who you are, what has defined you and why you have made specific choices.
 Choose areas that you are passionate about and that fit with your story.
 For example, if you want a career as an educational consultant, consider volunteering in the education industry.
-If your passion is tennis, teach tennis lessons to underprivileged children in your neighborhood.
+If your passion is tennis, give tennis lessons to underprivileged children in your neighborhood.
 You do not need to pick the most unique or prestigious charity.
 Instead, do what you love!

-Unsure about what your gaps are?
-Need advice on where to begin or how to step up?
-We can help!
+Not sure what your gaps are?
+Need advice on where to begin or how to build a strong extracurricular profile?
+Personal MBA Coach can help!
 This is the perfect time to get started and have our personal one-on-one support through the entire process, including crafting your extracurricular strategy!